digineo/texd/README.md

 # texd

-texd is a TeXaS (TeX as (a) service) solution, designed for your internal document generation (i.e., on your own servers).
+texd is a TeXaS (TeX as (a) service) solution, designed for your internal document generation, i.e. on your own servers.

 It features: